ramonrietdijk/livewire-tables/UPGRADE.md

 The event `refreshLivewireTable` has been removed.
 It was dispatched after the execution of actions which is redundant because the component already refreshes afterwards.

+The selection of records will automatically be cleared after an action has been executed.
+Returning `false` won't prevent this anymore.
+Make use of the `keepSelection` method instead.

 ## Upgrading to 5.x from 4.x

 Laravel 12 is supported since version 5.x.
 Support for Laravel 11 and PHP version 8.2 have both been dropped.